jwoLondon/tripParisVis/data/paris/readme.md

 The following files are provided here, which were used to create visualizations and for the statistical modelling in the paper.

+Hourly counts
-ParisHourlyCount.csv
+- ParisHourlyCount.csv
-ParisHourlyCountCounters.csv
+- ParisHourlyCountCounters.csv
 Global average hourly counts for bike sharing system and bike counters for 2020.

+Daily time series
-StationDailyTimeSeries.csv
+- StationDailyTimeSeries.csv
-StationDailyTimeSeriesCounters.csv
+- StationDailyTimeSeriesCounters.csv
 Daily counts of bicycle movements for bike sharing system and bike counters for 2020.

+Daily reference counts
-StationReference.csv
+- StationReference.csv
-StationReferenceCounters.csv
+- StationReferenceCounters.csv
 Daily reference counts for Sunday to Saturday which are used to calculate daily anomalies.
 The periods over which these references are calculated are described in the paper.

+Station locations
-StationLocations.csv
+- StationLocations.csv
-StationLocationsCounters.csv
+- StationLocationsCounters.csv
 Locations of bike sharing system and bike counter stations in Paris.

+Annotations

 annotations.csv
 Descriptions of Covid-19 relevant events used to annotate figures.